 The Stevens Center is a collaborative meeting space for undergraduates made possible by the generosity of Scott and Coleen Stevens and a UB President’s Circle grant.
 The space is accessible to all SEAS undergrads during regular business hours (Monday through Friday, 9 a.m. to 5 p.m.).
 Afterhours and weekends, the space is accessible to juniors and seniors via UB swipe card.

-The School of Engineering and Applied Sciences occupies six buildings on UB's North Campus: Bell, Bonner, Davis, Furnas, Jarvis and Ketter Hall.
-Together, these buildings form an outstanding educational and research facility, comprising 275,000 square feet of laboratory and office space.
+The School of Engineering and Applied Sciences occupies seven buildings on UB's North Campus: Bell, Bonner, Capen Davis, Furnas, Jarvis and Ketter Hall.
+Together, these buildings form an outstanding educational and research facility, comprising 275,000+ square feet of laboratory and office space.